aimee-mcneil-melville/ToDo-Full-Stack/packages/dreamfest-react/README.md

   npm run dev
   ```

-  This will create and populate the database with the existing migrations and seeds, and start the server with `nodemon`.
+  This will create and populate the database with the existing migrations and seeds, and start the server.
   </details>

 - [ ] Get familiar with the current state of the app and the existing codebase